A Guide to Reading with Children

 - “You said ________ which makes sense.
 But does it look right?”

 Provide specific praise when they practice self-correction.
 For example:

-- “I liked how you noticed that baseball didn’t make sense and you went back and tried again.
-The word basketball made more sense, didn’t it?”
+- “I liked how you noticed baseball didn’t make sense and you went back and tried again.
+The word basketball made more sense.”

-- “I liked how you figured out that ‘c’ makes and ‘s’ sound in the word price and you fixed it by yourself.”
+- “I liked how you figured out that ‘c’ makes an ‘s’ sound in the word price and you fixed it by yourself.”

 - Discuss their favourite part of the story.